MisanExe/ShellUtilities/README.md

 ## alternate cd and ls
 ##
-alternate ls lists directories and files alongside their index allowing user to change directory using and integer index as opposed to typing out directories with long names.
+Alternate ls lists directories and files alongside their index allowing user to change directory using and integer index as opposed to typing out directories with long names.

 ## Dependencies